turingschool/curriculum/source/projects/traffic_spy.markdown

 ### Processing Requests

-A registered application will send `POST` requests to the following URI:
+A registered application will send `POST` requests to the following URL:

 ```
 http://yourapplication:port/sources/IDENTIFIER/data